Old-School Sloppy Joes (Just Like Mom Made in the 60s)

 For many of us, Old-School Sloppy Joes were not fancy.
 They were not gourmet.
 They were not Instagram-worthy.

-There on the table in a big aluminum skillet.
+There on the stove in a big aluminum skillet.

-There on the stove next to paper napkins stacked way too high.
+There on the table next to paper napkins stacked way too high.

 There on a Tuesday night when nobody wanted meatloaf again.